RakhithJK/dbeaver-cloudbeaver-wiki/Build-and-deploy.md

 CloudBeaver is a web server which provides a rich web interface.
 It consists of two parts:
 - Server back-end.
-It is written on Java and reuses "platform" libraries of <a href="https://github/.com/dbeaver/dbeaver">DBeaver</a>.
+It is written in Java and reuses "platform" libraries of <a href="https://github/.com/dbeaver/dbeaver">DBeaver</a>.
 - Front-end part.
-It is written on TypeScript and JavaScript.
+It is written in TypeScript and JavaScript.

 This build process is relatively complicated (and also consists of two parts).